Drop-In Advising Appointments:

 - Schedule your advising appointment prior to your registration eligibility.
 Never schedule an appointment during a class or lab time.
 If you must cancel or reschedule your appointment, notify our office at least 24 hours in advance through GradesFirst or by calling.

-- Be familiar with the curriculum, which is available to you through the university’s Undergraduate Catalog, the College of Nursing Freshman Handbook received at orientation, and/or College of Nursing BSN Handbook.
+- Be familiar with the curriculum, which is available to you through the university’s catalog, and the College of Nursing Handbook.

 - Monitor your academic progress by periodically reviewing your academic history and/or your degree audit report (DARS).